izzy-robinson/msc-thesis/Bell Nonlocality.md

 #### Local correlations

 A more restrictive condition is locality.
+Local correlations refer to the correlations that can be explained by classical physics, assuming no-signalling (explained above) and realism (i.e. the idea that systems have definite properties before they are measured).
+This is what I refer to when I later mention local hidden variable (LHV) models.
 Formally, the set of local behaviours is given by

 \begin{equation}
 P(a,b|x,y) = \int d\lambda Q(\lambda) P(a|x,\lambda) P(b|y,\lambda)